 I could go on and on about the multitude of ideas that Christians are ridiculously confused about thanks to the flawed assumptions they begin with, and a lack of desire to actually take the time to pick up a concordance and dig into what the Bible really says, taking their pastor’s word for it instead, but that should be more than enough to explain why I couldn’t ever return to a modern evangelical congregation.
 Not that I’d be welcome back at one anyway, if I ever wanted to return.
 At least not if I refused to keep my mouth shut about the various things actually taught in the Bible.
 So perhaps the real question shouldn’t be why I couldn’t return to church, but why you yourself might still consider having anything to do with such an unbiblical, not to mention harmful, institution.

 Now, I suspect that most of what I’ve written here is brand new for many of you, and that you’re not sure what to believe (or think it’s so foreign to what you were taught growing up that you’ll just reject it out of hand).
-However, for those chosen few of you who do dig deeper and then realize that you need to reject the institutional church and organized religion, you’ll be left wondering what you should do instead.
+However, for those chosen few of you who do dig deeper and then realize that you need to reject Churchianity and organized religion, you’ll be left wondering what you should do instead.
 Well, first of all, it means that you get to sleep in on Sunday mornings if you want to.
 Beyond that, however, if you can find an Open Church that actually teaches what the Bible says, it might be a good group to check out.
-Otherwise, just keep studying the Bible (you’re generally better off not attending any church than you are attending an Institutional Church.
-Yes, it’s important to not forsake the gathering of likeminded believers, but you won’t find many likeminded believers in the traditional denominations, at least not if you’re a believer of the facts I’ve mentioned in this article).
+Otherwise, just keep studying the Bible (you’re better off not attending any church than you are attending an Institutional Church.
+Yes, it’s important to not forsake the gathering of likeminded believers, but you won’t find many likeminded believers in the traditional denominations, at least not if you happen to agree with what I’ve mentioned in this article).

 Speaking of studying the Bible, you might have noticed that I didn’t include a single scriptural verse reference in this article (although I did include some links to some of my earlier articles that are relevant).
 That’s because I want you to take the time to really dig into why you think I might believe what I do about the Bible.
 So, those of you who are inspired to do so, pull out your concordances and Koine Greek dictionaries, fire up your search engines, and start studying to “shew thyself approved.”
 I will, however, also suggest checking out Martin Zender’s website, since he is probably the closest to understanding the Bible of anybody I’ve ever met.